pedroifgonzalez/ce-odoo-excercise/README.md

 Before using this module in production, you need to:

-1. Add proper images for the module:
-   - `/static/description/icon.png` - Module icon
-   - `/static/description/check.png` - Checkmark icon for complete profiles

-2. Test the module with your specific Odoo version to ensure compatibility
+1. Test the module with your specific Odoo version to ensure compatibility

 ## Features